themagicalmammal/howtolinux/README.md

  sudo apt install btrfs-progs
  ```

+#### Q. What about ZFS?
+**ONLY FOR UBUNTU** <br />
+**Ans.** ZFS has been added as a experimental new filesystem on 19.10.
+If you want to learn more about refer [this](https://itsfoss.com/zfs-ubuntu/) article.
+If it meets your requirements you can try it.
+Lately it is becoming a trend.
+You can checkout [why people are switching to ZFS](https://rudd-o.com/linux-and-free-software/ways-in-which-zfs-is-better-than-btrfs). <br />

+If you want to learn how to, go [here](https://linuxconfig.org/install-ubuntu-20-04-with-zfs).

 ## 2. Post Installation
  There are some basic things you need to do after installation.